skupperproject/skupper-website/input/start/index.md

 <div class="code-label session-1">East</div>

-    skupper link create $HOME/secret.yaml
+    skupper link create ~/west.token

-If your console sessions are on different machines, you might need to use `scp` or a similar tool to transfer the token.
+If your console sessions are on different machines, you might need to use `sftp` or a similar tool to transfer the token.

 ### Check the link